mrdmnd/portunus/README.md

   `tools/bazel-compilation-database/generate.sh` to build compilation database.
   This seeds the rest of the useful clang completion tools.

-## Compile
+## Building Policygen

-Policygen is built with `bazel`, which is Google's opensource version of their internal build tool.
+Policygen is built with `bazel`, which is Google's opensource version of our internal build tool.
 Build artifacts are compiled into `./bazel-genfiles/` and binaries are placed into `./bazel-bin/`.

-TODO(mrdmnd) - revist these targets.

 To compile the simulation service, run